servalproject/serval-dna/doc/Servald-Configuration.md

 The rule `+>PATH` specifies a dummy interface (see below) with no address or netmask or broadcast filter.

-Interface rules are numbered in the order they appear, and hence applied in that order.
+Interface rules are numbered in the order they appear, and are applied in that order.
 For example, an `interfaces` option of `+,-eth0` will not reject the *eth0* interface because the leading `+` will match it first, but `-eth0,+` will reject *eth0* and accept all others.

 The “legacy” format is only provided for backward compatibility and will